Makan 33

 Makan 33 (מכאן 33; مكان 33) is an Israeli Arabic-language free-to-air television channel aimed at the country's Arab community, on behalf of the Israel Broadcasting Corporation.
 The channel was launched in May 2017 and replaced Channel 33, which preceded it.

+History

+The channel started broadcasting on May 15, 2017 at 5:30pm.

+In March 2018, Kan announced that Makan 33 would air the World Cup (held in Russia that year) for the first time in Arabic.
+As the IBA, it tried doing the same for its predecessor Channel 33 in 2010, but abandoned the idea after receiving threats from Al-Jazeera Sports.
+During the World Cup, on July 1, 2018, the channel converted to high definition on the DVB-T2 multiplex of digital terrestrial provider Idan+.
+When the World Cup ended, it launched a new schedule, costing NIS 20 million.

 Criticism

+Makan 33's YouTube channel got removed from the platform in July 2019 after receiving three content strikes.
+The corporation resolved the issue.

+In May 2020, the Boycott, Divestment and Sanctions movement criticized the channel's satirical series Al-Balad Al-Bahir after airing a segment with actors from Fauda, which the organization understood as "Israeli propaganda", and that the program served the "Zionist project" against the Palestinian people.

 In January 2022, a song parodying the normalization of Israel's ties with the United Arab Emirates (Dubai, Dubai) aired on the channel.
 The video triggered negative reactions from other Arabic countries.